The Charter for Compassion Education Institute and Compassionate Houston are partnering on offering you a variety of classes online and in person.

-The Essence of Compassion is intended to take you on a historical and cultural journey of the development of thinking about and acting on compassion.
-In participating in the course you will be simultaneously developing your own definition of compassion by determining what it is and isn’t.
-You’ll do this by journaling, reading, watching videos, listening to poetry and music and observing art that reflects views of compassion.
+Take a historical and cultural journey on the development of thinking about and acting on compassion.
+Find your own definition by journaling, reading, watching videos, listening to poetry and music, and observing art that reflects views of compassion.

-This course provides a systematic way for groups to deepen their experience of compassion and experience its impact on both an individual and community level.
-It helps people to become acquainted and to establish common ground, and a shared vision.
+Learn strategies and tools to activate your community groups in a systematic way.
+Deepen everyone’s experience of compassion and its impact on an individual and community level.
+Establish a common ground and a shared vision.

 Contact Pam Lewis for more information